Faizee-Asad/RHCSA-and-RHCSE/#3 User Management.md

 # chage jane    - To change aging policy of a user.
 # chage -l jane - To check aging policy of a user.
 ```

+## Groups Management

+* A group is a set of multiple users.
+* With every user, a default group is created.
+* The name of default group is create.
+*